apache/spark/docs/tutorial.rst

     airflow test tutorial templated 2015-01-01

-This should result in displaying a verbose log of events and ultimately running your bash command and priting the result.
+This should result in displaying a verbose log of events and ultimately running your bash command and printing the result.

 Note that the ``airflow test`` command runs task instances locally, output their log to stdout (on screen), don't bother with dependencies, and